Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Introduction

 Conditional Flow Matching (CFM)~\citep{lipman2022flow, tong2023improving} provides an efficient alternative to diffusion models and simplifies trajectories by constructing probability paths based on conditional optimal transport.
 The model is trained by regressing the flow fields of these paths and can accommodate arbitrary prior distributions.
 Despite its advantages, the application of CFM to time series forecasting remains unexplored.

 In this work, we simplify the trajectories of generative time series modeling through \emph{informed priors}, specifically using Gaussian Processes (GPs) as prior distributions within the CFM framework.
-By aligning the prior distribution more closely with the underlying temporal dynamics of real-world data, we simplify and shorten the probability paths.
+We align the prior distributions with the underlying temporal dynamics of real-world data via optimal transport couplings.
 This approach not only reduces the complexity of the learned transformations but also enhances the model's performance in conditional and unconditional generation tasks.
-Furthermore, we demonstrate how both conditionally trained and unconditionally trained models can be leveraged for probabilistic forecasting.
-We propose \emph{conditional prior sampling} and demonstrate how to use guidance~\citep{dhariwal2021diffusion} to bridge the gap between conditional and unconditional generation, allowing for flexible application of unconditional models without the need for conditional training procedures.
+Furthermore, we demonstrate how both conditionally and unconditionally trained models can be leveraged for probabilistic forecasting.
+We propose \emph{conditional prior sampling} and demonstrate how to use guidance~\citep{dhariwal2021diffusion} to bridge the gap between conditional and unconditional generation, allowing for flexible application of unconditional models without the need for specialized conditional training procedures.

 Our empirical evaluations show that using conditional GPs as priors improves generative modeling and forecasting performance, surpassing various baselines from different frameworks on multiple datasets.
 This validates the effectiveness of our approach in simplifying the generative problem and enhancing model versatility.